-- a) increasing sales and market share in particular countries of the Former Soviet Union, Central and Eastern Europe, Middle East and Africa ("EMEA") taking advantage of the weakenesses of competition; - b) decreasing dependance on traditional IT component business by adding more finishedgoods (i.e. laptops) to our product portfolio; - c) developing our software sales; - d) developing our private label business; - e) enhancing operating efficiency and automated processes, including our online sales channels; - f) decreasing the foreign exchange exposure by adding hedging as a daily tool of operations

-• Increasing sales and market share in the EMEA region taking advantage of the weaknesses of competition.
+- a) increasing sales and market share in particular countries of the Former Soviet Union, Central and Eastern Europe, Middle East and Africa ("EMEA") taking advantage of the weakenesses of competition; - b) decreasing dependance on traditional IT component business by adding more finished-goods (i.e. laptops) to our product portfolio and improving the gross profit margin; - c) upgrade and further develop our private label business; - d) controll cost structure, enhancing operating efficiency and automated processes, including our online sales channels; - e) decreasing the foreign exchange exposure by further improvement of hedging efforts. - Increasing sales and market share in the EMEA region taking advantage of the weaknesses of competition.

-The recent world's financial crisis led some of our competitors to bankrupcy or to decission of moving out from particular markets.
+The last world's financial crisis led some of our competitors to bankrupcy or to decission of moving out from particular markets.
 Additionally we have signed a significant number of agreements with suppliers for many countries, including Slovakia, Ukraine or the Middle East countries.
-This resulted in increased market share and sales even while the market was significantly smaller than year before.
+This resulted in increased market share in several countries of operations.

 As confirmed by independent market reports produced by Gartner, computer penetration in the markets in which we operate, is still significantly lower than in more developed Western European markets.
-As the current environment is getting better, demand for computer products in these markets is growing and this will give a boost the group's revenues.
+As the current environment is getting better, demand for computer products in our markets will continue to grow and this will boost the group's revenues.

-Decreasing dependance from traditional IT component business by adding more finishedgoods (i.e. laptops) to our product portfolio;
+• Decreasing dependance from traditional IT component business by adding more finishedgoods (i.e. laptops) to our product portfolio and improving the gross profit margin;

 Traditional IT components segment is characterized by high volumes and low gross profit margins.
 Therefore the Company continues its efforts to rebuild its product portfolio by adding more finished-goods, namely laptops, in order to benefit from growing sales and better margins.
-This paid off in many counties in 2009, even during the world's financial crisis.
-The Company expects to continues this policy, in order to increase its total gross profit margins in the future.
+This paid off in many counties in 2010, while the crisis eased down.
+The Company expects to continue this policy, in order to increase its total gross profit margins in the future.